IkarosKappler/pastebee/README.md

 ### Changelog
+* 2018-08-31
+  * Added the 'parent_hash' column to the database, model, controller, DOM and main script.
 * 2018-08-30
   * Added 'NOTIFICATION_EMAIL' to the .env file (see .env.example).
   * Added email notification to the create script.